It was a Mother's Day dinner Mr Jonathan Wong's family will want to forget.

 Although it happens rarely, people have died from choking on fish bones.
 In 1996, a teenage girl vomited blood and died weeks after a fish bone became stuck in her throat.

-that it is still investigating.
+The restaurant told The New Paper yesterday that it is still investigating.
 Its spokesman said that there are safety precautions to prevent such an incident from happening.
 The fillets used in children's meals are deboned and stored separately.